Constrained Diffusion for Protein Design with Hard Structural Constraints: Related Work

 \section{Related Work}

 While existing \textit{de novo} protein structure design models produce plausible generations, as we have shown in this paper, sampled protein backbones frequently violate inter-atomic bond lengths, angles, or chain closure requirements, often necessitating the generation of tens of thousands of candidates to obtain a handful of viable designs (e.g., \citealt{watson2023novo}; \citealt{sappington2024improved}).
-Although backbone generators such as RFdiffusion \citep{watson2023novo,ahern_atom_2025} provide major advances in functional conditioning, outputs still require post hoc filtering to ensure stereochemical correctness, and current pipelines continue to rely heavily on rejection sampling.
+Although backbone generators such as RFDiffusion \citep{watson2023novo,ahern_atom_2025} provide major advances in functional conditioning, outputs still require post hoc filtering to ensure stereochemical correctness, and current pipelines continue to rely heavily on rejection sampling. {Recent models such as Genie~2 and OriginFlow further illustrate the growing interest in diffusion and flow-based approaches for backbone generation \citep{lin2024out, yan2025robust}; however, these methods exhibit similar limitations, with generated backbones often violating global constraints and requiring substantial downstream filtering.}

 Training-time methods have been proposed to address these issues by embedding structural constraints into generative models \citep{eguchi2022ig,lutz2023top}.
 However, because protein design requires task-specific constraints, a model trained on one constraint set does not generalize, making broad applicability impractical without retraining.
 Furthermore, training-time approaches typically provide only distributional guarantees, biasing samples on average rather than ensuring per-sample feasibility.
 Models such as ReQFlow \citep{yue2025reqflow} and FoldFlow-2 \citep{huguet2024sequence} provide valuable tools, but likewise do not directly enforce hard geometric constraints, instead incorporating them as soft biases.